nla-group/fABBA/README.md

 inverse_ts = inverse_compress(pieces, ts[0]) # reconstruct polygonal chain from pieces
 ```

-Similarly, the digitization can be implemented after compression step as belows:
+Similarly, the digitization can be implemented after compression step as below:

 ```python
 from fABBA import digitize